 How does a Hybrid Diplomacy integrate formal and informal actors, physical and digital communication spaces and different time modes?

-How to combine digital innovation in diplomacy with traditional diplomatic practices?
+How do you combine digital innovation in diplomacy with traditional diplomatic practices?

-How do you introduce new ideas and integrate digital innovation in large and inert organisations?
+How do you introduce new ideas and integrate digital innovation in large and inert organizations?

-What can bureaucratic systems learn from small agile organisations in this context?
+What can bureaucratic systems learn from small agile organizations in this context?